 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Silverdale sub-area Total maximum day demand would increase by approximately 0.5 mgd by 2025, for a total of 2.7 mgd.
 This demand would not exceed Silverdale Water District's water rights capacity of 4.2 mgd.
 Higher demand, with an increase in the total maximum day demand of approximately 1.0 mgd by 2025, for a total of 3.3 mgd.
 Demand would not exceed water rights capacity.
 Highest demand, with an increase in the total maximum day demand of approximately 2.1 mgd by 2025, for a total demand of 4.4 mgd.
 While countywide demand would not exceed capacity, additional water rights would be needed to meet demand within the Silverdale sub-area.
 Same as Alternative 2.
 Mitigation measures In addition to Incorporated Plan Features such as existing or proposed policies, and in addition to Applicable Regulations and Commitments such as adopted codes, the following Potential Mitigation Measures are proposed: Water systems should increase the size of piping, install additional looping to increase water pressure for fire flow, and/or increase frequency of hydrant placement to meet fire flow requirements.
-Water providers and County planners should continue to consult early in plan updating processes to coordinate land use with future water supply needs, particularly in urban infill areas designated for higher densities. • Under Alternative 3, the Silverdale and North Perry Avenue Water Districts, should obtain additional water rights to meet projected demand in the Silverdale sub-area by 2025.
+Water providers and County planners should continue to consult early in plan updating processes to coordinate land use with future water supply needs, particularly in urban infill areas designated for higher densities.
+Under Alternative 3, the Silverdale and North Perry Avenue Water Districts, should obtain additional water rights to meet projected demand in the Silverdale sub-area by 2025.
 The County should review and revise landscaping codes as necessary to encourage use of drought tolerant plantings and reduce demand for water.
 The County should encourage the use of rainwater retention systems in new and existing development to reduce water demand for landscaping needs.
-Significant unavoidable adverse impacts areas with smaller systems could occ rnative 3.
-Although water supply plans cur.
-However, with coordination of cap
+Significant unavoidable adverse impacts All alternatives would increase demand for water services, particularly Alternative 3.
+Although water supply plans appear to accommodate projected growth, localized growth pressures in areas with smaller systems could occur.
+However, with coordination of capital and land use planning, significant unavoidable adverse impacts are not anticipated.